SakarGG/Jacobs-University-Workspace/README.md

 # Jacobs-University-Workspace
-Most of my work (mainly CS) while at Jacobs University
+Most of my CS work while at Jacobs University